Painful intelligence: What AI can tell us about human suffering: Evolutionary rewards as obsessions

 Even more fundamentally, the rewards defined by evolution never had the goal of making us happy in any meaningful sense.
 They are a force that drives us to do exactly those things which are good for our evolutionary fitness.
 Even if you come to the conclusion that the evolutionary reward system makes you suffer, it cannot be switched off or modified.
 You cannot decide to be rewarded by something you consider more meaningful and good for society.

-I think what evolution offers us is something I would call \textit{evolutionary obsessions}.\footnote{I am here using the term ``obsession'' in a loose sense, not using its strict psychiatric definition.
+I suggest evolutionary rewards lead to what can be called \textit{evolutionary obsessions}.\footnote{I am here using the term ``obsession'' in a loose sense, not using its strict psychiatric definition.
 For reference, in the current ICD-11 proposal, obsessions are defined as follows. ``Obsessions are repetitive and persistent thoughts (e.g., of contamination), images (e.g., of violent scenes), or impulses/urges (e.g., to stab someone) that are experienced as intrusive, unwanted, and are commonly associated with anxiety.
-The individual attempts to ignore or suppress obsessions or to neutralize them by performing compulsions. --- Compulsions (or rituals) are repetitive behaviours (e.g., washing, checking) or mental acts (e.g., repeating words silently) that the individual feels driven to perform in response to an obsession, according to rigid rules, or to achieve a sense of 'completeness'. ''\citep{stein2016classification}} That is, the evolutionary rewards, together with the learned state-values, make us desire, even crave for many things which we would actually prefer \textit{not} to desire if we could rationally decide what we desire.
+The individual attempts to ignore or suppress obsessions or to neutralize them by performing compulsions. --- Compulsions (or rituals) are repetitive behaviors (e.g., washing, checking) or mental acts (e.g., repeating words silently) that the individual feels driven to perform in response to an obsession, according to rigid rules, or to achieve a sense of 'completeness'. ''\citep{stein2016classification} } That is, the evolutionary rewards, together with the learned state-values, make us desire, even crave for many things which we would actually prefer \textit{not} to desire if we could rationally decide what we desire.
 If you could just consciously, rationally, ``switch off'' your desire for, say, sugary food---would you not do that?
 Chapter~\ref{freedom.ch} explains how Buddhist and Stoic thinking are based on the rather extreme tenet that switching off \textit{all} desires would actually be very good for you.
 Whether one agrees with that extreme viewpoint or not, surely, most people have certain desires that they would rather not have.
 I call them obsessions because they are automatically created, they often override any conscious deliberation, and they may even feel unwanted and intrusive.
 (We will look at the computational mechanisms for this in Chapters~\ref{dual.ch} and \ref{emotions.ch}.)